shapedthought/vcli/README.md

 ## What is it?

-The vcli provides a single interface to get information from Veeam products in an easy way.
+The vcli is a simple tool to interact with (most) Veeam APIs.

 These include: